 Audiologists and speech-language pathologists provide services to prevent, diagnose, evaluate, and treat communication disorders.
 A master's degree is required to be a speech-language pathologist and a clinical doctorate (AuD) is required to be an audiologist.

-Information on careers in Speech-Language Pathology and Audiology can be found on the American Speech-Language Hearing Association (ASHA) website at http://www.asha.org/Careers/Careers-That-Grow-With-You/ and https://www.asha.org/careers/ and the Texas Speech-Language Hearing Association (TSHA) website http://www.txsha.org/asha_certification_and_texas_licensure.
+Information on careers in Speech-Language Pathology and Audiology can be found on the American Speech-Language Hearing Association (ASHA) Careers that Grow With You website, the ASHA Careers website, and the Texas Speech-Language Hearing Association (TSHA) website.

-The American Academy of Audiology has information on their Employment Resources page at https://www.audiology.org/careers/career-center/.
+The American Academy of Audiology has information on their Employment Resources page.

 Professional Organizations